-Established in 1966 with a generous grant from the Leverhulme Trust, we are the longest-established Victorian Studies Centre in Britain.
+Established in 1966 with a generous grant from the Leverhulme Trust, we are the longest-established Centre for Victorian Studies in Britain.
 The three founding professors were Professor Philip Collins (Professor of English), Professor Jack Simmons (Professor of History), and Professor H J Dyos (Professor of Urban History).
 They were joined shortly after by Professor J A Banks (Professor of Sociology), whose wife, Professor Olive Banks, also contributed seminars for the Centre's module on Victorian women.

 - History of Art and Film